How to Start an Online Boutique: A Step-by-Step Guide

 Tired of scrolling?
 Download a PDF version for easier offline reading and sharing with coworkers.

-With the convenience and safety online business offers, it’s no wonder people are more likely to scroll through their smartphones than they are to get in their cars and drive to the store.
+With the convenience and safety online business offers, it’s no wonder customers are more likely to use their smartphones, tablets and computers than they are to get in their cars and drive to a brick-and-mortar store.

-Plus, ecommerce makes it much easier to launch your business and make money without the additional expense of a physical store.
-Of course that doesn’t mean you don’t still have to put in a lot of work to get your business started.
+Plus, ecommerce makes it much easier to launch your business and make money without the additional expense of a physical location and items such as a cash register.
+However, that doesn’t mean you don’t still have to put in a lot of work to get your new business started.

-The good news is that we’ve compiled everything you need to get your online boutique up and running, from how to choose your product niche to mass marketing tips from the experts.
+The good news is that we’ve compiled everything you need, including a step-by-step guide, to get your own boutique storefront up and running.

-Additionally, in 2019, online fashion sales accounted for almost 30% of total retail ecommerce sales in the United States.
+Additionally, in 2019, online fashion sales accounted for almost 30% of total retail ecommerce sales in the U.S.

-As you can see, now is a great time to start that online boutique you’ve been dreaming about.
-And to make launching your online clothing business much easier, we’ve identified some important traits and skills.
+As you can see, now is a great time to start that online boutique and clothing business idea you’ve been dreaming about.

-Do you love spending your weekends scouring vintage shops for unique finds?
+Do you love spending your weekends scouring vintage shops and trade shows for unique items?
 Are you obsessed with coordinating your shoes with your outfits?
 If so, this passion for fashion will help you succeed.

 Running a small business isn’t easy.
-When you’re knee deep in tax paperwork, you need passion and drive to keep you going.
-So before you make any kind of time or monetary commitment, make sure you’re passionate about what you’re doing — and you have the drive to succeed.
+When you’re knee deep in sourcing and tax paperwork, you need passion and drive to keep you going.
+So before you make any time or monetary commitment, make sure you’re passionate about what you’re doing and have the drive to succeed.

 If you’re new to networking, that’s okay.
-Here are some ideas to get you started:
+Here are some ideas to help you get started:

 - Sign up for LinkedIn and join some relevant groups for small business owners.